UBC-Solar/sunlink/README.md

 python -m pytest
 ```

 Currently, the test framework only tests that the parser parses CAN messages as expected.
-It does not test any other part of the telemetry system.
+It does not test any other part of Sunlink.

 ## Parser HTTP API